Resolving Turbulent Magnetohydrodynamics: A Hybrid Operator-Diffusion Framework: Background and Methodology

 The first stage of our pipeline employs a Physics-Informed Tensor-Factorized Fourier Neural Operator (PINO)~\cite{Li2021PINO, li2024physics} to learn the mean-field evolution of the MHD system.
 The architecture, an extension of the model used in Ref.~\cite{Rosofsky2023MHD}, is designed to process 3D spatio-temporal data ($x, y, t$).
 It consists of 8 Fourier layers with 32 latent channels.
 Within each spectral convolution, we retain 8 Fourier modes and utilize a Canonical Polyadic (CP) tensor decomposition with a rank of 0.5 to factorize the spectral weights~\cite{KossaifiEtAl, Kolda2009}.
 This factorization enhances model expressivity while maintaining computational tractability on large-scale hardware.
 Crucially, the PINO is trained with a composite loss function that, in addition to a standard data-fitting term, includes residuals of the governing MHD equations (Eqs.~\ref{eq:navier_stokes}-\ref{eq:vector_potential}) as soft constraints.
 The PINO was trained on a single AMD MI250x GPU on the Frontier supercomputer at the Oak Ridge Leadership Computing Facility (OLCF).

 The output of the trained PINO, which represents a smooth, spectrally-limited approximation of the true solution, serves as a conditional prior for the second stage: a score-based diffusion model~\cite{Song2021Score}.
 This generative model is built upon a UNet backbone~\cite{RonnebergerUNet2015} with a base dimension of 128 and six down/up-sampling stages, defined by channel multipliers of (1, 2, 3, 5, 8, 12).
 Self-attention, accelerated via Flash Attention~\cite{Dao2022flashattention, Dao2023flashattention2}, is incorporated at each resolution with 8 heads and a head dimension of 64.
-This UNet is integrated into the elucidated diffusion framework of Karras et al.~\cite{KarrasEdm2022}, which employs a principled set of preconditioning functions and a specific noise schedule to normalize the network's learning task, leading to more effective training and ultimately higher-quality sample generation.
+The network operates within a preconditioned diffusion framework that uses calibrated noise schedules and input normalizations to balance the learning dynamics.
+This design has been shown to enhance training efficiency and sample fidelity in recent diffusion models~\cite{KarrasEdm2022}.
 The model is tasked with stochastically generating the high-wavenumber turbulent structures absent from the PINO's prediction.
 During its reverse-denoising process, it is explicitly conditioned on the PINO output, ensuring that the generated turbulent structures are physically consistent with the underlying large-scale flow.
 The training data for the diffusion model, consisting of pairs of PINO predictions and their corresponding ground truth simulation states, was generated on Frontier, while the model itself was trained on NVIDIA H100 GPUs on the NCSA Delta AI cluster.

 In inference, this pipelined approach first generates a fast, low-frequency prediction with the PINO, which is then refined by the conditional diffusion model to yield a final, high-fidelity state that accurately captures the full energy spectrum of the turbulent flow.